Fire and rescue services

 Crime levels in shanty towns, or 'favelas', and many satellite cities are especially high.

-Crimes relating to drug trafficking and illicit goods are common along Brazil's western and northern border areas.
+Crimes relating to drug trafficking and illicit goods are common along Brazil's western and northern border areas, posing a risk of violent crime to travellers.
 Affected areas include:

 Your safety is your main priority.
 Don't chase after a perpetrator or resist.
 Criminals may be armed and, if challenged, they may respond with violence.
 They will often have accomplices nearby.
 If you're robbed, report it to the local police.